Compiled by World Family Education

 Missionary Care — Missions and mental health resources from Ron and Bonnie Koteskey.
 Thorough site with numerous articles and downloadable ebooks.

-Global TCK Care & Education — Provides materials for families and teachers of students who are studying outside their home country.
-Primarily designed for families in the SIL organization, but plentiful information for anyone seeking information about international education options.
+TCK Education — Provides materials for families and teachers of students who are studying outside their home country.
+A section of MissionHR.org, which is primarily designed for families in the SIL organization, but plentiful information for anyone seeking information about international education options.

 Modular Study Group — A blended educational alternative that offers a mix of home teaching and traditional options.
 Clients from grades 7–12 come into a central location for one week a month.
 During that week they receive tutoring from qualified consultants in math, science, and English.
 During the following three weeks they are at home working on assignments from the MSG and filling out their curriculum with other subjects the parents choose and teach.
 Currently located in several cities in Asia.